 The entity requesting the interpretation shall submit a SAR, or its successor form, as provided on the WECC website.
 The RI shall explain the clarification required, the specific circumstances surrounding the request, and the impact of not having the interpretation provided.
 The WECC Standards Department shall review the RI to determine whether it meets the requirements for a valid interpretation.
 Based on this review, the WECC Standards Department shall make a recommendation to the WSC whether to accept the RI for development.

-For example, an RI may be rejected where it:
+For example, an RI may be rejected where it—

-Requests approval of a particular compliance approach;
+Requests approval of a specific compliance approach;

 Identifies a gap or perceived weakness in the approved RRS or CRT;